zulip/zulip/docs/overview/architecture-overview.md

     # Zulip-specific configuration: disable saving to disk.
     save ""

-People often wonder if we could replace memcached with redis (or replace RabbitMQ with redis, with some loss of functionality).
+People often wonder if we could replace memcached with Redis (or replace RabbitMQ with Redis, with some loss of functionality).

 The answer is likely yes, but it wouldn't improve Zulip.
-Operationally, our current setup is likely easier to develop and run in production than a pure redis system would be.
-Meanwhile, the perceived benefit for using redis is usually to reduce memory consumption by running fewer services, and no such benefit would
+Operationally, our current setup is likely easier to develop and run in production than a pure Redis system would be.
+Meanwhile, the perceived benefit for using Redis is usually to reduce memory consumption by running fewer services, and no such benefit would
 materialize:

-* Our cache uses significant memory, but that memory usage would be essentially the same with redis as it is with memcached.
+* Our cache uses significant memory, but that memory usage would be essentially the same with Redis as it is with memcached.
-* All of these services have low minimum memory requirements, and in fact our applications for redis and RabbitMQ do not use significant memory even at scale.
+* All of these services have low minimum memory requirements, and in fact our applications for Redis and RabbitMQ do not use significant memory even at scale.
-* We would likely need to run multiple redis services (with different configurations) in order to ensure the pure LRU use case (memcached) doesn't push out data that we want to persist until expiry (redis-based rate limiting) or until consumed (RabbitMQ-based queuing of deferred work).
+* We would likely need to run multiple Redis services (with different configurations) in order to ensure the pure LRU use case (memcached) doesn't push out data that we want to persist until expiry (Redis-based rate limiting) or until consumed (RabbitMQ-based queuing of deferred work).

 ### RabbitMQ